Oxsomi/core3/docs/OxC3_tool.md

 - `OxC3 profile cast`: profiles how long casts take between F64, F32, F16 and a smaller or bigger float type.
 This doesn't include any additional floating point formats (only half, float and double).
 It does tests with normal numbers, denormalized numbers, NaNs and Infs.
 - `OxC3 profile rng`: profiles how expensive Buffer_CSPRNG is (cryptographically secure random).
-- `OxC3 profile crc32c`: profiles how much time a Buffer CRC32C takes up if the buffer isn't small.
+- `OxC3 profile crc32c`: profiles how much time a Buffer CRC32C is.
+- `OxC3 profile md5`: profiles how much time a Buffer MD5 is.
+- `OxC3 profile fnv1a64`: profiles how much time a Buffer FNV1A64 is.
-- `OxC3 profile sha256`: profiles how fast a Buffer SHA256 is if the buffer isn't small.
+- `OxC3 profile sha256`: profiles how fast a Buffer SHA256 is.
 - `OxC3 profile aes256/aes128`: how fast AES encryption is.
 AES256 should be preferred though for legacy reasons the other might be used (It's about the same speed).
 The encryption mode is always GCM.

 ## Helper functions